Updated: June 23, 2023

 - Have a clean criminal record

-- Show proof of a residential address in Portugal
+- Show proof of a residential address in Portugal, such as a rental agreement.

-Step 1: Acquiring a NIF number and opening a bank account
+Step 1: Getting a NIF and Portuguese bank account

 Step 2: Securing your accommodation

-One of the requirements you will have to meet to be eligible for the D7 Visa is having adequate accommodation in Portugal.
+One of the requirements for the application process that you will have to meet to be eligible for the D7 Visa is having adequate accommodation in Portugal.
 You have the option to either rent or purchase a property in the country.
 Goldcrest is happy to help you find your perfect home in any of Portugal’s most desirable locations.

-Apply online for an appointment at the Portuguese Consulate in your country of residence and submit your documents to them.
+Apply online for an appointment at the local Portuguese Consulate in your country of residence and submit your documents to them.
 Depending on your region, the documents required may change slightly.
-The documents required in most cases are:
+The documents required for the application process in most cases are:

 - Two recent color passport-size photos